What is Clinical Health Coaching?

 How would an ACO, PHO, or other Healthcare System benefit from training teams and diverse staff members as Clinical Health Coaches?

 The role of health coach fits into a team approach to chronic care management.
 The more the entire team understands and practices clinical health coaching, the higher the potential for the practice/organization to be delivering true patient-centered care that results in improved health outcomes.
 The “coach approach” to patient engagement and activation can be learned by all team members to build a culture of patient care in any setting.
-There has been affirmation of value and a high demand from Patient Centered Medical Homes and Accountable Care Organizations for training their front line staff as Clinical Health Coaches.

 Are there any minimal background or licensure requirements for healthcare professionals to enroll in our Clinical Health Coach® training program?